Systematic shell-model study of $^{98-130}$Cd isotopes and $8^+$ isomeric states: Results

-The trend of the $11/2^-$ quadrupole moments for odd $^{111-129}$Cd isotopes have been studied in previous works \cite{Yordanov, Yang}.
+The trend of the $11/2^-$ quadrupole moments for odd $^{111-129}$Cd isotopes has been studied in previous works \cite{Yordanov, Yang}.
 In $^{106-116}$Cd isotopes, the experimental data are available for $Q(2^{+}_1)$ values.
 We have used shell-model interpreted data of $Q(2^{+}_1)$ \cite{Ekstrom} for $^{102,104}$Cd.
 We have compared our results with the experimental data for even Cd isotopic chain as shown in Fig. \ref{electric}.
 One can notice that the $Q(2^{+}_1)$ values show nearly constant behavior for $^{102-106}$Cd isotopes.
-Results from $\Delta \text{NNLO}_{\text {GO}}$ interaction are comparable for these isotopes.
 Experimentally, there is a dip of $Q(2^{+}_1)$ value at $^{108}$Cd.
 After that, the trend of $Q(2^{+}_1)$ is almost constant up to $^{116}$Cd.
-For $^{98,100}$Cd isotopes, $Q(2^{+}_1)$ values are very close to each other with all interactions.
+For $^{98,100}$Cd isotopes, $Q(2^{+}_1)$ values are close to each other with our calculation.
 But, they have not been observed in the experiment yet.
 Experimental data are not available for the electric quadrupole moment of $2^{+}_1$ state in neutron-rich even Cd isotopes.
 In the future, our results may be helpful in comparing upcoming experimental results in Cd isotopes.

-For $^{102}$Cd, the experimental $Q(8^{+}_1)$ value is close to our result with the G-matrix interaction ($e_p=1.7$, $e_n=1.1$).
+For $^{102}$Cd, the experimental $Q(8^{+}_1)$ value is close to our result.
 We have also calculated electric quadrupole moments for other states, as reported in Table \ref{Moments}.

 For magnetic moments of $2^{+}_1$ state, the experimental data are available only for $^{106-116}$Cd isotopes like quadrupole moments.
 The trend of our calculated results for $\mu(2^{+}_1)$ values is not similar to the experimental data as shown in Fig. \ref{magnetic}.
-But, some $\mu(2^{+}_1)$ values are close to the experimental data calculated with the G-matrix interaction.
+But, some calculated $\mu(2^{+}_1)$ values are close to the experimental data.
 In the case of $^{100,102}$Cd isotopes, the experimental $\mu(8^{+}_1)$ show good agreement with our results.
-For $^{106}$Cd, the $\mu(4^{+}_1)$ value is two times higher than the experimental value with the G-matrix interaction.
-With $\Delta \text{NNLO}_{\text {GO}}$ interaction, this value is overpredicted.
+For $^{106}$Cd, the $\mu(4^{+}_1)$ value is two times higher than the experimental value with our result.
 In Table \ref{Moments}, we have also reported magnetic moments for other states where the experimental data are not available.